 - Include a title page, a table of contents, and any acknowledgements.
 If you have previously published any pieces, please indicate that clearly along with the venue.
 These do not count towards the page total.

 - Submission fee is on a sliding scale between $6-$12.
 Please pay what you can afford by selecting the appropriate option from the list.
 If you need a full fee waiver, please contact firstname.lastname@example.org.

 - Selected authors will receive $150 USD and 50 copies of their chapbook in hard copy.

 - Authors earn 30% royalties on all Amazon sales of the chapbook, paid annually.

 - Chapbooks will be advertised in Chestnut Review and featured for sale on Amazon.com and via our website.

 - Authors will be interviewed in a quarterly issue of Chestnut Review.

 - Authors will be promoted at in-person events such as AWP and virtual events which authors are welcome to design and plan in tandem with staff.

 Submitters may choose to receive paid feedback from a Chestnut Review reader that includes our standard summary of your piece plus 2-4 strengths and 2-4 suggestions on the chapbook as a whole.
 While the feedback may highlight individual pieces, it will focus more on general suggestions for the entire work.

-Submitters may choose (in addition to, or instead of paid feedback) editorial feedback from a chapbook editor, which includes robust in-line comments on the entire document and a 1-2 paragraph letter with overall thoughts.
+Submitters may choose (in addition to, or instead of paid feedback) editorial feedback from a chapbook editor, which includes comments and in-line suggestions on each piece and a 1-2 paragraph letter with overall thoughts.